-Overwatch is a first person shooter where two teams of six face off each other in a few different game modes (Assault, Escort, Control, and Hybrid).
-While each game mode have their differences, the objective is still pretty much the same: control a hill (either moving, i.e. Escort, or stationary, i.e. Assault or Control) until you win.
+Overwatch is a first-person shooter where two teams of six face off each other in a few different game modes (Assault, Escort, Control, and Hybrid).
+While each game mode has its differences, the objective is still pretty much the same: control a hill (either moving, i.e. Escort, or stationary, i.e. Assault or Control) until you win.
 All game modes are respawn.

 A core component to Overwatch is the heroes selection.
 Each player plays as a hero that has special abilities.
 When you die, you can switch to a different hero.
 We detail the different types of heroes more in Positions.

-An Overwatch regular season match consists of four games/maps, regardless of outcome.
-This is because your record for the games impacts your playoff standings.
+An Overwatch regular season match is a best of 5 maps meaning at least 3 maps will be played.
+Your record for the games impacts your playoff standings.
 You can read more about the league format here.

 As we mentioned above, there are six players on a team.
 Your six players aren’t all doing the same thing though.
-Metas change frequently (BYE GOATS) but players are categorized into three positions: DPS, Tank, and Support.
+Metas change frequently, but players are categorized into three positions: DPS, Tank, and Support.

 DPS – Also known as Offense or Damage.
 These players are playing aggressive heroes with the objective to secure as many kills as possible.

-Tank – A tank’s responsibility is to be a sponge of damage.
+Tank – A tank’s responsibility is to be a sponge of damage and create space.
 They’re leading the charge and are heavily fortified.

 Support – A support’s responsibility is to support their team by healing them, boosting their damage, and providing vital utility.

-We track four key statistics for Overwatch: Kills, Deaths, Damage and Healing.
+We track four key statistics for Overwatch: Kills, Deaths, Damage, and Healing (other stats are available but are defaulted as 0).
 If it’s not obvious, not all roles/positions are equal here.
 Your DPS is going to have a lot more kills and deaths than your Support and your Support is going to have a lot more healing.
 This is the fun part and it’s your job to figure out which one is most important and who is securing your first pick!

 Below is our default fantasy scoring system for Overwatch.
 Commissioners can modify it as they wish but this is our default: